harness/developer-hub/docs/chaos-engineering/get-started/tutorials/first-chaos-engineering.md

 ### Step 3: Add a chaos infrastructure

 3. Once you have created an environment, you can add chaos infrastructure to it.
 Depending on your application, you can select **Kubernetes** or **Linux** or **Windows**.
 In this tutorial, you can select a Kubernetes infrastructure, which you will use to inject faults into Kubernetes resources.
 You can use an existing infrastructure or create a new one.
 In this tutorial, you can create a new infrastructure.
-For this, click **Enable chaos**
+For this, select **Enable chaos**.

 ![New Chaos Infrastructure](./static/first-chaos/new-chaos-infrastructure.png)